Legend-class cutter: Variants

 Huntington Ingalls Industries has proposed two "patrol frigates" for Navy use, based on the NSC hull.

-Patrol Frigate 4501 is very similar to the NSC, the main differences being a modified stern ramp and a knuckleboom crane replacing the overhead crane.
-The crew is increased to 148, and it was offered to the U.S. Navy as a replacement for the Littoral Combat Ship; the FY13 cost of an LCS was $446.3 million compared to $735 million for an NSC.
+Patrol Frigate 4501 is very similar to the NSC, the main differences being a modified stern ramp and a knuckle boom crane replacing the overhead crane.
+The crew is increased to 148.
+It was offered to the U.S. Navy as a replacement for the Littoral Combat Ship.
+The FY13 cost of an LCS was $446.3 million compared to $735 million for an NSC.

-Patrol Frigate 4921 is a more radical redesign with a crew of 141, adding weapons and sensors at the expense of reducing range from 12000 to 8000 nmi.
-It adds a 12-cell Mk 56 VLS launcher for ESSM air-defense missiles, just behind the main gun, which is upgraded from 57mm to a 76 mm Super Rapid.
-Two quad launchers for Harpoon antiship missiles and a triple launcher for torpedoes are added to the stern.
+Patrol Frigate 4921 is a more radical redesign.
+It has a crew of 141.
+Weapons and sensors are added at the expense of reducing range from 12000 to 8000 nmi.
+It adds a 12-cell Mk 56 VLS launcher for ESSM air-defense missiles, just behind the main gun, which is upgraded from 57 mm to a 76 mm Super Rapid.
+Two quad launchers for Harpoon anti-ship missiles and a triple launcher for torpedoes are added to the stern.

 It retains the SeaRAM/Phalanx CIWS and 6 machine guns of other NSC variants.
-The stern is closed in and houses a towed-array sonar; a hull sonar is installed for mine countermeasures and an ESM suite.
-The original "National Patrol Frigate" concept had an AN/SPY-1F air-defense radar but by 2012 the PF 4921 was being shown with an Australian CEAFAR radar.
+The stern is closed in and houses a towed-array sonar.
+A hull sonar is installed for mine countermeasures and an ESM suite.
+The original "National Patrol Frigate" concept had an AN/SPY-1F air-defense radar.
+By 2012 the PF 4921 was being shown with an Australian CEAFAR radar.

-Brazil, Saudi Arabia, and Germany have also shown interest in NSC derivatives.
+Brazil, Saudi Arabia, and Germany have shown interest in NSC derivatives.